refena/refena/refena/README.md

 ## Refena vs async_redux

 Compared to [async_redux](https://pub.dev/packages/async_redux),
-Refena encourages you to split the state into multiple notifiers.
+Refena encourages you to split the state into multiple providers.

-This makes it easier to implement isolated features, so you not only have separation of concerns between UI and business logic, but also between different features.
+This makes it easier to implement isolated features, so not only you have separation of concerns between UI and business logic, but also between different features: You can only dispatch actions of the same provider.

-Refena uses dependency injection to allow you to use other notifiers.
-Dependency injection enables the creation of the [dependency graph](#-dependency-graph).
+Refena also favors dependency injection, so you can test each provider in isolation.

+Another benefit is
+that you can view the [dependency graph](#-dependency-graph) without any additional logic in your providers.

 ## Getting started